daskeyboard/daskeyboard-applet--flight-price-watcher/README_ENDUSER.md

 # Flight Price Watcher

-This applet displays the price trend of a selected flight.
+This applet displays the price trend of a flight*.

 This applet will change the color of the key on the keyboard according to the maximum price the user can afford and the price trend: